bgolab/JustPicoBasic/builds/readme.txt

-NOTE: All current builds are compiled with 'no_flash' option so no flashing required to try the BASIC, just drag & drop into PICO emulated disk.
+NOTE: All current builds are compiled with 'no_flash' option so no flashing required to try the BASIC, just drag & drop the uf2 image into the PICO emulated disk.

 PICO builds release notes
 -------------------------